 Mountain Entrance By car (BT17 0HW) Leave M1 at Junction 3.
 Turn right off slip road under M1 bridge, straight onto Blacks Road.
 Go to T junction at the end of Blacks Road and turn left.
 After the next set of traffic lights turn right onto the Suffolk Rd and drive to end of the road.
 At the T junction turn left.
 Drive for another mile and the Car Park is on the left.

-Translink Metro* 10C/10D/10G/10H from Queen Street, Belfast.
+Translink Metro* 10C/10D/10G/10H from Queen Street, Belfast or Glider G1 from city centre.
 Alight Woodbourne.
 Colin Glen Forest Park is country-bound past the church on the corner.
 Look for brown sign bearing name.
 Go into car park and the gates of the park are directly in front of you.

 West Belfast Taxi Association from King Street, Belfast. *Check timetables before setting out at www.translink.co.uk